Marx-wrld/Resume-Builder/README.md

 # Resume-Builder
-A resume builder app built using React Native
+A resume builder app developed using React Native

 **Source code is in the resume folder